 What's been the impact of webPOISONCONTROL on traditional poison centers?

-webPOISONCONTROL has had unexpected benefits for the ten poison centers participating in the project.
-The implementation of standardized triage algorithms – 1,260 of them at present – has been the first step towards harmonizing poison exposure triage thresholds between and within poison centers.
+webPOISONCONTROL has had unexpected benefits for the 24 poison centers participating in the project.
+The implementation of standardized triage algorithms – more than 2,000 of them at present – has been the first step towards harmonizing poison exposure triage thresholds between and within poison centers.
 Not only have these algorithms led to standardization, they’ve also improved operating efficiency as Specialists in Poison Information no longer have to repeatedly take the time (every time there’s a case) to research the potentially toxic dose to determine the safe triage threshold.
 In addition, training new staff is facilitated by access to more specific triage guidance.

 How is webPOISONCONTROL funded?